kojisekig/KEA-lucene/readme.md

 ### Utilizing Lucene Index as a Word Dictionary

-Lucene creates transpose index that uses a word as a key.
+Lucene creates inverted index that uses a word as a key.
 It would be natural and reasonable to use this as a word dictionary.
 Process as follows to scan words in a field called "field" all the way through.
 Note that ir is an object of IndexReader that opens Lucene index.

 ```java